pfsense/docs/source/highavailability/index.rst

 Sync**, and sometimes on other areas that have special handling (Vouchers, packages, etc.).

-Often such collections of hosts are referred to as “CARP Clusters” but CARP is only one aspect.
+Often such collections of hosts are referred to as "CARP Clusters" but CARP is only one aspect.
 High Availability is achieved using a combination of multiple related techniques, including CARP, State Synchronization (pfsync), and Configuration Synchronization (XMLRPC